Mahmoud773/catalystworkorder-policy/privacy-policy.md

 Contact Us
 If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us.
 Contact Information: Email: mahmoud.mostafa.sadek@gmail.com

+How to Delete Your Account?
+To delete your account and all associated data, please contact us at [mahmoud.mostafa.sadek@gmail.com]  We will process your request within 7 days.